argoproj-archive/docs/content/yaml/argo_tutorial_4_deploy_stateful_odoo_app_volume.md

 ## About the YAML files

-This stateful app deployment with volumes uses 1 YAML file from the `.argo` folder in the  sample Odoo repo:
+This stateful app deployment with volumes uses one YAML file from the `.argo` folder in the  sample Odoo repo:

 * `odoo-with-vol.yaml` - defines a workflow with two steps: "`deploy-postgres`" and "`deploy-odoo`".
 Each step is specified as a deployment.
 Argo deployment YAMLs internally map to Kubernetes deployment and service YAMLs.
 For more details on the Argo YAML DSL, see [Argo YAML DSL Reference](../yaml/dsl_reference_intro.md).